cass-degrees/CASS-Degrees/README.md

 These risks will be outlined by the Risk Identification committee and regularly updated as the project continues.

-The Risk Management Plan decribes the formal process of how we manage and discover risks and can be found here: [Risk Management Plan](https://drive.google.com/open?id=1iUkYaQKMDL7mGSwdNpoIu-KCUZ1_6Yhwv1flvfUmHpU).
+The Risk Management Plan describes the formal process of how we manage and discover risks and can be found here: [Risk Management Plan](https://drive.google.com/open?id=1iUkYaQKMDL7mGSwdNpoIu-KCUZ1_6Yhwv1flvfUmHpU).

 #### Reflection
-The team receives feedback both from tutors and the shadow team every audit week, after which the team will determine the feasability of each feedback item and implement the suggestions where possible.
+The team receives feedback both from tutors and the shadow team every audit week, after which the team will determine the feasibility of each feedback item and implement the suggestions where possible.

 As previously mentioned, client meetings are also scheduled every fortnight to gain actionable feedback directly from the client and to ensure the product is being developed correctly.

 Furthermore, all changes to the product are freely accessible on GitHub, and members are encouraged to review the changes made by other team members in order to ensure the best approach was used.

+We also track the feedback given during Audits and then as a team review them and action accordingly.
+These files can be found here: [Feedback Files](https://drive.google.com/drive/u/0/folders/10LmfKmBLF7mQ6Ri0RSveZ3jq5kQscv9v)

 ## Project Team